There are a few stigmas when it comes to being or having an only child.

 The costs to buy Christmas and birthday presents.

 More children = more birthday + Christmas presents to buy.
 And we all know they can be expensive at the best of times.
 Kids are wanting more expensive gifts these days.
-And with many kids, there are many interests.
+And with many kids, there can be significant differences in their interests.
 Meaning that not many gifts will be willingly shared.

 You can still focus on your career.

 Getting the timing right in your life can be tough at the best of times.
-Throw a career into the mix.
-Plus, two-parent families with one child are more likely to both work full time, providing further financial stability.
+Throw career goals into the mix, which could quite well be your biggest challenge.
+Women are often behind on retirement savings due to taking leave for having children, some only returning to the workforce when their children start primary school.
+Plus, parents of only children are more likely to both work full time, providing further financial stability.

 You don’t need to upgrade your car.